THERMOSTATS/RVA/README.md

 This is the function to process the summary statistics table generated by differential expression analysis like limma or DESeq2 and generate the volcano plot with the option of highlighting the individual genes or gene set of interest (like disease-related genes from Disease vs Healthy comparison).
 The input data is a summary statistics table or a list that contains multiple summary statistics tables from limma or DEseq2, where each row is a gene.
 &nbsp;

-Below are the default parameters for plot.volcano.
+Below are the default parameters for plot_volcano.
 You can change them to modify your output.
 Use `help(plot_volcano)` to learn more about the parameters.
 &nbsp;

 ```r